 “I know what I’m supposed to do with my life!”

 Being the “doula” at my friend’s birth only solidified this feeling for me.
-(I’m using quotes around the word, as I can’t really claim to have been a very good doula at my first birth… I was pretty green.)
+(I’m using quotes around the word, as I can’t really claim to have been a very good doula at that first birth… I was pretty green.)
 I feel like it happened only yesterday.
 The rose, pink and orange sunrise that marked Baby Olivia’s entrance into the world is imprinted upon my memory, and I said aloud, “What a beautiful day to be born!” on the drive home.

-Confession: I never actually finished the paperwork to become a certified doula.
-I hadn’t started my own family yet, and while every doula I know is a woman who’s been able to figure out how to balance their doula work with their Momma duties, I just didn’t see how that could be possible for me!
+Confession: I’ve never actually finished the paperwork to become a certified doula.
+I hadn’t started my own family yet, and while every doula I know is someone who’s been able to figure out how to balance their doula work with their parenting duties, I just didn’t see how that could be possible for me!
 The work hours are definitely not predictable and, if we let babies make the call, they often like to come in the middle of the night (around 4 am according to this recent study.)
 So my doula career has remained relatively small over the years.
 I love going to births, but my work schedule and four kiddos of my own rarely let me take a birth on.
 Imagine how happy I was back in the day, when I discovered that I could continue to prepare pregnant folks and their partners for birth but all the while working scheduled evening and weekend hours as a Childbirth Educator!

 I returned to Seattle and took part in an eight-day Childbirth Educator training over several months.
-Absolutely loving all that I was learning about the process of birth in awe of how incredible it was with each new discovery.
+Absolutely loving all that I was learning about the process of birth and in awe of how incredible it was with each new discovery.

 (Get ready for this next part… It’s totally woo-woo!)